metafacture/metafacture-documentation/Fix-function-and-Cookbook.md

 ##### `add_field`

-Creates (or appends to) a field with a defined value.
+Creates a field with a defined value.

 ```perl
 add_field("<targetFieldName>", "<fieldValue>")